 The team at Allinfra believes that blockchain is a great technological solution for what has typically been an administratively heavy, manual process.
 Blockchain technology is a way to track and store information without having to worry about it being compromised.
 It is a distributed ledger technology – recording transactions and information that cannot be updated without mutual agreement.
 This record is shared across a network, with each point in the network validating the authenticity of changes.

 Significant amounts of information need to be stored and tracked when generating RECs, such as:

-Our scalable blockchain-based solution, Allinfra Climate, has created digital versions of RECs – taking all of the rights and attributes of traditional RECs and, through a suite of smart contracts, creating dRECs that track and store all relevant asset, underlying power and certificate information.
+The Allinfra Climate Dapp helps parties create and transfer digital versions of RECs – taking all of the rights and attributes of traditional RECs and, through a suite of smart contracts, creating dRECs that track and store all relevant asset, underlying power and certificate information.